kaecy/mobile-browsing/readme.md

 # Mobile Browsing
 A basic agent string changer.

 Pick a mode and start browsing.
-Oh, by the way, it only supports mobile mode.
+By the way, it only supports mobile mode.
-It doesn't remember the choice so set it at each browser restart.

 # Install
 To do...